Code-Institute-Submissions/bono-94-Javascript-Project-2_DecResub/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 - I have conducted enough hours of testing across all screen sizes and different browsers to conclude that now site works well and all discussed features included.
-Internet Explorer, Google Chrome, Safari, Firefox on large PC monitor, average laptop, tablet and various mobile devices.
+Internet Explorer, Google Chrome, Safari, Firefox on large PC monitor, average laptop, tablet and various mobile devices all in different screen sizes.
+Website was given to friends and family to test out the game representing different types of users and their playing styles next to personal background.
+All content is readable and understandeable styled with good contrasted colors that also visually create a good combination.
+Game tracking works every time.

 ### Validator Testing